 What are SOAP Notes?

 The term chiropractic “SOAP notes” has nothing to do with working up a lather.
+So what does “SOAP” stand for?
 It stands for “Subjective Objective Assessment Plan,” which provides documentation of a patient’s condition, diagnosis and treatment.
 SOAP notes were invented in the 1960s by Dr. Lawrence Weed of the University of Vermont and didn’t take long to enter widespread use in the medical profession.
 For practical office management purposes, SOAP notes are necessary for accurate coding and billing.